dooleysworne/golf-foursomes-generator/README.md

 As a bonus, a doubles team randomizer is included.
 If there happens to be an odd number of players, the odd man out typically plays what is called "Cali", meaning that he/she plays as an individual, but is alloted on additional throw per hole without penalty.
 See https://www.discgolfscene.com/post/328840/cali-rules

 We are trying to raise money to replace the 15+ year old baskets at the course in our local park.
-If you'd like to help us by kicking in a small contribution toward that goal, please consider a PayPal donation.
+If you like this little web app and you'd like to show your appreciation, you can help us by kicking in a small contribution toward our goal.

+Please consider a PayPal donation.

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=weltong01%40gmail%2ecom&lc=US&item_name=EDGE%20New%20Basket%20Fund&no_note=0&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest)